 - Growth stocks.
 These are stocks of companies expected to grow at a faster rate than the overall market.
 Although growth stocks are riskier, picking the right one could offer bigger profit in the long run compared to a safe blue chip stock.
 Examples of growth stocks include Amazon.com (AMZN), Apple (AAPL) and Netflix (NFLX).

 - Favorite company.
 New and young investors might get hooked on investments with a stock from a familiar name.

-What’s the costs of buying stock?
+What are the costs of buying stock?

-Step 3.
-Transfer the stock
+3. Transfer the stock